 Keep alive To enable this option, assign a value other than 0, corresponding to the interval in seconds, between each UDP packet sent.
-Seconds, between each obi packet sent.
+1

 The window for editing IPsec policy rules has a "Check policy" field (located below the table), which warns the administrator whenever there are inconsistencies or errors in the rules created.